 - Adjust seasoning before refrigerating for 1 hour.

 - Preheat the oven to fan assisted 170C / 190C / 375F / gas 5 and line a baking tray.

 - Wet your hands and roll about 2 tbsp of the falafel into a small ball and transfer to the baking tray.
 Repeat with the rest of the mixture until all done.

 - Spray the falafels with some olive oil and bake for about 25 mins until golden brown and done.

 - Make the orange tahini salad dressing by whisking together all the ingredients in a bowl and setting aside.

 For the bowls:

 - Steam the veggies until they are cooked but firm.
 Set aside.

-- Assemble the falafel quinoa bowls staring with the mixed leaves, then add the florets, falafels, the rest of the salad ingredients, the oranges, seeds and nuts and drizzle on the salad dressing.
+- Assemble the falafel quinoa bowls staring with the mixed leaves, then add the florets, falafels and the rest of the salad ingredients and drizzle on the salad dressing.